 Locomotive Emissions Monitoring

 Canada’s railways are greener than ever before.
-Innovative operating practices and investments in new U.S. Environmental Protection Agency compliant locomotives have allowed Canada’s freight railways to improve their fuel efficiency by more than 40 per cent since 1990.
-In fact, the rail industry produces just one per cent of Canada’s greenhouse gas (GHG) emissions, even though it transports more than 88 million passengers and almost 70 per cent of the country’s intercity freight each year.
+Innovative operating practices and investments in new U.S. Environmental Protection Agency compliant locomotives have allowed Canada’s freight railways to improve their fuel efficiency by close to 45 per cent since 1990.
+In fact, the rail industry produces just one per cent of Canada’s greenhouse gas (GHG) emissions, even though it transports more than 100 million passengers and around 70 per cent of the country’s intercity freight each year.

 Creating a Greener Rail Network

 In 1995, the Railway Association of Canada first entered into a memorandum of understanding (MOU) with Transport Canada and Environment Canada in an effort to manage the rail industry’s locomotive emissions.
 As a result of that agreement, the Locomotive Emissions Monitoring (LEM) Program was created to ensure that railways were living up to their commitment to meet GHG intensity reduction targets, and working to reduce emissions of criteria air contaminants (CACs).

 The current MOU with Transport Canada covers the years 2018-2022.
 The intensity targets for both Class 1 freight and intercity passenger rail is a 6 per cent reduction from 2017 levels while the intensity target for shortline rail is a 3 per cent reduction from 2017 levels.
 CAC emissions will continue to be monitored and reported on under this MOU.
 The Railway Association of Canada publishes an annual, peer-reviewed report summarizing the progress that railways have made towards meeting these targets, and highlighting the actions that the industry has taken to reduce emissions.
 The program is audited by an independent and accredited firm to ensure both data integrity, and that the terms and conditions of the MOU are being observed.

 The LEM Program has led to the implementation of new locomotive and railcar technologies and retrofits, the creation of educational programs to promote best practices and innovation, as well as new operational and infrastructure initiatives—all with the goal of reducing the industry’s emissions.
 Many of these initiatives are highlighted in RAC’s Action Plan for Reducing GHG Emissions.